Simon’s Green Acre (SGA) Community Gardens are MORE than just gardens! Some of our many amazing resources include:

 We accomplish this mission by providing the following resource to the community:

-- Raised beds for rent - grow, harvest, and eat your own sustainably-grown produce
+- Raised beds for rent - grow, harvest, and eat your own sustainability-grown produce

 - Education programming - attend monthly classes/workshops on the following topics: art and culture, gardening, and cooking/preparing fresh produce (all classes are held in the garden unless otherwise specified)